AL-IMMO/group-house/source/content/3. About The House/Fractal-inspired.md

 	- Which tbf I think the Fractal people would endorse.
 Start small and local.

 - Great talk by [Tyler Alterman](https://x.com/tyleralterman) at Fractal → "[Fractal’s emerging civic society](https://fractalnyc.com/fractals-emerging-civic-society)"
-# What does it look like for us?
+# 3. What does a Fractal-inspired group house look like?
 1. Our initial plan is a ==centrally located group house to act as a third space== for people to come hang out
 2. From there, we can grow to do things like ==group classes==
 	- See Priya's "[How to Start a School With Your Friends](https://prigoose.substack.com/p/how-to-start-a-university?utm_source=share&utm_medium=android&r=dk8r8&triedRedirect=true)"